tidyverse/reprex/README.md

 Anyone else can copy, paste, and run this immediately.

-In addition to GitHub, this markdown also works on Stack Overflow and Discourse.
+In addition to GitHub, this Markdown also works on Stack Overflow and Discourse.
 Those venues can be formally requested via `venue = "so"` and `venue = "ds"`, but they are just aliases for `venue = "gh"`.

 Instead of reading from the clipboard, you can: